SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 ## Customer support
 GitHub Discussions provide a great forum for users to ask questions about how to use the product.
 Not only is it easy to access, but it will also help future users with the same problem.

+## Product announcements
+GitHub Discussions are accessible to the entire user base, so when there is a new release, it is a great place to announce new products or share release notes.

 ## Technical discussions
 If you need help with a problem, and Stack Overflow has failed you, then GitHub Discussions offers a way to relay with your team.